Frameworks

 Want your damage event to update the health bar, play a sound, spawn some particles, and poke the AI… without wiring a dozen scripts / instances together by hand?

-For small projects, it is dead simple:
+For small projects, it’s dead simple:

 - Subscribe once and stop passing instance ids all over your code.